david942j/seccomp-tools/README.tpl.md

 # Seccomp Tools
 Provide powerful tools for seccomp analysis.

-This project is targeted to (but not limited to) analyze seccomp sandbox in CTF pwn challenges.
+This project targets to (but is not limited to) analyze seccomp sandbox in CTF pwn challenges.
-Some features might be CTF-specific, but still useful for analyzing seccomp of real cases.
+Some features might be CTF-specific, but also useful for analyzing seccomp of real cases.

 ## Features
 * Dump - Automatically dumps seccomp BPF from execution file(s).